windmill-labs/windmilldocs/docs/misc/3_benchmarks/index.md

 :::info

-**Caveat:** We have limited number of workers compared to AWS Lambda and if your goal is to achieve parallelism > 100 workers, then at the moment you will get better results with Lambda.
+**Caveat**: We have limited number of workers compared to AWS Lambda and if your goal is to achieve parallelism > 100 workers, then at the moment you will get better results with Lambda.
 On the other hand, will scale to thousands of workers very soon.